fleetd-sh/fleetd/README.md

 ## 🗄️ Platform Services

-The FleetD platform includes a comprehensive stack for metrics, logs, and analytics:
+The fleetd platform includes a comprehensive stack for metrics, logs, and analytics:

 ### Services Managed by fleetctl
 - **PostgreSQL** - Primary database